keijiro/Memo/Pages/UnityWebGL.md

-# Unity WebGL Player
+# Unity Web Player

-Random notes about Unity Web (WebGL Player)
+Random notes about Unity Web (WebGL/WebGPU)

-## WebGL builds
+## Web Builds

 ### Hosting on GitHub Pages

 - It needs to enable the "Decompression Fallback" switch in the Project Settings to support hosting on GitHub Pages.

-### Memo
+### Build Size Optimization

 - The build size can be drastically reduced by changing the Code Optimization option to “Disk Size with LTO,” but this requires a very long build time.

 ## WebGPU